C2DH/ranketwo/_assignments/archival-digital-turn/01-muybridge-legacy.en.md

 <!-- section -->
 ### 1c.
 A new life on the web
 <!-- section-contents -->
-All the content that can be viewed through the links that are provided in assignment 1b has been published on the web at some point with a particular reason.
+All the content that can be viewed through the links provided in assignment 1b has been published on the web at some point with a particular reason.
 Try to complete the template for your assignments with details about how the work inspired by Muybridge was published on the web: who, when, what kind of platform and why.

 <!-- section -->